RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 How much profit can a bakery make?

 According to the American Institute of Baking, typical bakeries bring in anywhere from $30,000 to $60,000 in annual profit from the sale of baked goods.
-Those who sell beverages, including coffee, juice, etc. are able to bring in considerably more revenue, as it is easier to markup these products.
-For example, a glass of juice that only costs $0.40 is commonly sold for up to $2.00.
+Those that sell beverages, including coffee or juice, are able to bring in considerably more revenue, as it is easier to mark up these products.
+For example, a glass of juice that only costs $0.40 is commonly sold for around $2.00.